OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 The Omega will then save data about all of the discovered networks to a file called `wifiData.csv`.
 You can then import this into a spreadsheet or navigation program for mapping later!

+// TODO: need a close-up that clearly shows the expected output on the OLED

 ##### Unable to Lock Signal

 If the GPS Expansion cannot lock onto a satellite, you'll see an error message on the OLED.
 The program will try again in a few seconds.